List of Veronica Mars characters: Nathan Woods

 Cress Williams appears as Nathan Woods, Wallace's biological father with a shady past as an undercover cop.

 Claudia Navarro

 Onahoua Rodriguez recurs as Claudia Navarro, Weevil's sister, who begins a relationship with Alonzo.

 Maloof family

 Amalia Maloof

 Jacqueline Antaramian portrays Amalia Maloof, Daniel and Alex's mother.
 She disapproved of Alex's engagement to Tawny Carr, going as far as offering to pay her off.
 She later hires Vinnie Van Lowe to find the ring Alex proposed with, which was a family heirloom.

 Alex Maloof

 Paul Karmiryan portrays Alex Maloof, Daniel's younger brother.
 Introduced in season 4, Alex was a victim of one of the bombings who survived.
 His parents disapproved of his fiancée Tawny Carr, who died in one of the bombings.

 Residents of Neptune

 Steve Batando

-Richard Grieco portrays Steve Batando, a struggling actor and drug addict, as well as Mindy O'Dell's ex-husband.
-He killed Lamb with a bat then was shot and killed by Sacks.
+Richard Grieco portrays Steve Batando, a struggling actor and drug addict, as well as Mindy O'Dell's ex-husband, in season three.
+He killed Sheriff Don Lamb with a bat then was shot and killed by Sacks.